CapoFantasma97/artifacts-fabric/.github/ISSUE_TEMPLATE/bug_report_crash.md

 4. See error

 **Game Environment**
 Please provide details about the game environment, either by crash report/logs or by detailing it below.
+Please provide exact version numbers, "latest" is not enough.
  - Minecraft: [version]
  - Fabric API: [version]
  - Artifacts: [version]